- During a move, your home insurance policy might cover both your old and new home for 30 days.

-Changing Provinces?
-Location Matters
+Changing provinces?
+Location matters

 Find Home Insurance

-Compare home insurance quotes from 30+ providers in one simple step.
+Compare home insurance quotes from 50+ providers in one simple step.
 Start saving today!

-If you find yourself needing to change providers or policies, it’s imperative to ensure there are no periods that you’re not carrying any insurance.
-It’s also worthwhile to understand what factors affect your home insurance premium.
+If you find yourself needing to change providers or policies, it is imperative to ensure there are no periods that you are not carrying any insurance.
+It is also worthwhile to understand what factors affect your home insurance premium.